onlinehub0808/-smart-contract-best-practices/smart-contracts.md

 Designing your contract for unknown, often unknowable, failure scenarios is a key aspect of defensive programming, which aims to reduce the risk from newly discovered bugs.
 We list potential techniques you can use to mitigate many unknown failure scenarios.

+Be thoughtful about what techniques you incorporate, as certain techniques require more Solidity code, leading to a greater risk of bugs.

 ### Deployment

 Before moving the mainnet, it can be prudent to first deploy the code to the testnet.
 Here, the code can be tested.
 In order to incentivize attackers, one can offer bug bounties for finding exploits in the testnet code.